Extract subsets of a graph

 Use of FILTER clause

-We use the FILTER clause to eliminate blank nodes that might appear in the final graph and to fetch only those concepts that start with the IRI https://biomedit.ch/rdf/sphn-resource/ .
-This is to avoid getting metadata information or details about the concepts that are part of the schema
+We use the FILTER clause to exclude blank nodes that might appear in the result and to ensure that only concepts with IRIs starting with the prefix https://biomedit.ch/rdf/sphn-resource/ are retrieved.
+This helps avoid retrieving irrelevant metadata information or details about the concepts which are part of the schema.